-5.3: Assess and enhance opportunities for students pursuing a broad range of majors, including the science fields.
+5.3: Define strategies to increase OCS participation and enhance opportunities for students pursuing a broad range of majors.

-- 5.4: Improve faculty and staff advising for OCS. - 5.5: Empower students to articulate and capitalize on the value of OCS experiences.
+5.4: Improve faculty and staff advising for OCS.

+5.5: Empower students to articulate and capitalize on the value of OCS experiences.